 A quadrilateral assignment is a list of 4 variable names followed by the word

-or square
+parallelogram, rectangle or square and

 some optional parameters.
 If the first variable is already defined as a point,